grahambarry/nitro-react-node-cypress/README.md

 ## Testing

-To run tests, use the following command:
+To run Cypress tests, use the following command:
+This will run the dev server and open chrome.
+Tests will continue to run in the terminal to check for results.

 ```bash
 npm run test